ksfrules/codeacademy_ruby2/README.md

 # codeacademy_ruby2
-Second codeacademy project for ruby
+codeacademy projects for ruby
+in script 1

-learn if else and also some new string methods
+learn if else and also some new string methods in script 2 learn loops and iterators